shaqer1/Python-web-crawler/README.md

 -ext: extension on domain to start with appended to base in beginning
 -layers: how deep to crawl in layers, if not specified then infinite
 -d: download file limit, leave at 0 #TODO
+-csv: export results to csv filename=PARAM, format, is link, tag
+-filterBase: filterBase param is taken out of results, if you only need the endpoints
 ```